PassivePicasso/GameImporter/README.md

 This allows you to easily setup a project for learning about the tools you're working with when making mods for games with modding support.

+to install this package you can add it using the ThunderKit package manager by adding a package source for https://thunderkit.thunderstore.io

-to install this package add the following to your ProjectRoot/Packages/manifest.json
+Alternatively you can install directly from the Github repository by adding the following to your ProjectRoot/Packages/manifest.json

 ``` "thunderkit-unitygameimporter":"https://github.com/PassivePicasso/GameImporter.git", ```